Fluctuations of the Nodal Number in the Two-Energy Planar Berry Random Wave Model: Asymptotic variance

 where $C$ is a numerical constant.
 To arrive at the desired conclusion it is enough to count multiplicity with which each of the wave-numbers $k_{-1}^n$ and $k_1^{n}$ will appear in relevant expressions.

-In order to provide the postulated extension of the second of aforementioned propositions we rewrite the approximations formulas for the correlations functions given in \cite[p.
+In order to provide the postulated extension of the second of aforementioned propositions we rewrite the approximations formulas for the covariance functions given in \cite[p.
 121-122, Eq.
 (5.69), (5.70)]{NPR19} using our notation \ref{N.S1}-\ref{N.S6}.
-That is, we note that the correlation functions $r_{ij}$, $i,j\in\{-1,0,1\}^2$, defined in (\ref{d.e.correlation_functions}) can be approximated using (\ref{e.ABC}) as:
+That is, we note that the covariance functions $r_{ij}$, $i,j\in\{-1,0,1\}^2$, defined in (\ref{d.e.correlation_functions}) can be approximated using (\ref{e.ABC}) as:

 where the numerical constant involved in the `O'-notation is independent of $\varphi$ and $\theta$.

 Finally, we note that, even thought the error rate was not provided in the beforementioned propositions, it can be deduced immediately by careful analysis of the original proofs. \end{proof}